johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/USAGE.md

-# PyFlink on DataProc - Usage Guide
+# PyFlink on Dataproc - Usage Guide

-This guide provides step-by-step instructions for running the PyFlink on DataProc demo.
+This guide provides step-by-step instructions for running the PyFlink on Dataproc demo.

 ## Prerequisites

 1. **Google Cloud SDK** installed and configured
-2. **GCP Project** with DataProc API enabled
+2. **GCP Project** with Dataproc API enabled
 3. **Billing** enabled on your GCP project
 4. **IAM Permissions**:
    - Dataproc Admin